Moscow International English School of Science and Technology: Education

 Russian as a Foreign Language

-International families who come to Moscow are brought in to help them connect with the host culture and language.
-We offer lessons of Russian as a foreign language to our expat students twice a week.
+The ESS school welcomes international families who come to Moscow and helps them to connect with the host culture and language.
+We offer lessons of Russian as a foreign language to our expat students twice a week (three academic hours).

 Building a foundation of accelerated success